Master of Public Health with Specialization in Gerontology

 HESC 5030: Introduction to Biostatistics

-HESC 5210: Health Promotion & Illness Prevention
+HESC 5210: Health Promotion and Illness Prevention

 HESC 5213: Environmental and Occupational Public Health

-General elective #1
+General Elective #1

 Year 2